 Withdrawal from All Classes

 To withdraw from all main campus classes after the semester or term begins, a student first obtains a withdrawal form from the Assistant to the Vice President Student Affairs/Deputy Coordinator of Title IX, Division of Student Affairs.
 The student will complete the form and return it to that office.
-If a refund is warranted, the amount will be determined by the date of withdrawal, which is the date the completed withdrawal form is submitted by the student to the Assistant to the Vice President Student Affairs/Deputy Coordinator of Title IX, Office of the Assistant to the Dean, Division of Student Affairs.
+If a refund is warranted, the amount will be determined by the date of withdrawal, which is the date the completed withdrawal form is submitted by the student to the Assistant to the Vice President Student Affairs/Deputy Coordinator of Title IX, Division of Student Affairs.

 Students must continue to attend classes until they have submitted a completed withdrawal form.
 Students who stop going to classes before that time will likely receive an F in the course or courses from which they are withdrawing.
 For more information about withdrawal from all classes, call the Assistant to the Vice President/Deputy Coordinator of Title IX, Division of Student Affairs, 765-285-1545.